 Increase the knowledge base about Kansas’ wetland systems through surveying, monitoring, research and assessment to establish wetland conditions, identify trends and the causes and sources affecting wetland change.

 Wetlands have long been known to assist with water purification, not to mention the diversity in flora and fauna they provide.
-The current Wetland Program Plan (WPP) 2013-2017 for Kansas was developed by a diverse group of state agencies, interest groups and Kansas citizens with assistance from the Environmental Protection Agency (EPA) to help evaluate this natural resource.
-The current WPP will be revised this year and continue to provide wetland guidance up through 2022.
+The current Wetland Program Plan (WPP) 2019-2023 for Kansas was developed by a diverse group of state agencies, interest groups and Kansas citizens with assistance from the Environmental Protection Agency (EPA) to help evaluate this natural resource.

-Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) is underway and data collection will start this spring.
-This Playa Lake work will use LiDAR to improve the known Playa catchments and collect field data to validate the images.
-Also work will be done to upgrade the existing WPP for the next 5 years, through 2022.
+Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) grant is nearing competition as well with two years of mapping and data collected.
+The use of LiDAR to improve the known Playa catchments and collect field data to validate the images.
+Work will begin on the final report shortly.
+The EPA approved the 2019-2023 WPP in March 2019.

 The Kansas Biological Survey developed a map of Playa Lakes in Kansas, which was partially funded through the Wetland Program Grant.

-The Kansas Water Office has submitted grant applications to the EPA for funding of these projects.
-Grants range from $131,172 to $248,767 with quarterly reports used to document the progress of the grants.
+The Kansas Water Office received grant funding from the EPA for all three of these projects totaling nearly $620,000.
+These grants are monitored closely with quarterly reports used to document the progress of the grants.